michaeldwan/michaeldwan.com/Readme.md

 # License

-Feel free to use this code however you want, just attribute me somewhere on your site with a link back to [michaeldwan.com](http://michaeldwan.com).
+This code is licensed [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).
+Basically, you can use it however you want, just attribute me somewhere with a link back to [michaeldwan.com](http://michaeldwan.com).
 Enjoy.